gapitio/gapit-htmlgraphics-panel/README.md

 The html/svg code which is displayed on the panel.

+### Run onRender when mounted

+Run onRender when the panel is first loaded (in most cases, this should be true)

 ### On render JS

 Executes the code every render (when new data is available).